tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 The `-it` flag is shorten of two separate`-i` and `-t` flag:

 - -i flags mean when we run this command we are going to attach or terminal to the STDIN channel of running process
-- -f briefly it make the out come texts show pretty(indent and etc)
+- -t briefly make the out come texts show pretty(indent and etc)

 ## Getting a command prompt in a container

 > docker exec -it 4aec7087de55 sh

 `sh` is some kind of command shell program like bash, zsh or ... that allow us to issue command on terminal.
-Traditionally a lots of containers that your going to be workings with contains sh program
+Traditionally a lots of containers that we are going to working with contains sh program

 ### Starting with a shell